Unlimited PTO Policy Examples & Templates

 • Employees use at least the minimum PTO.

-• Employees don’t take time off that compromises their performance.
+• Employees don’t take time off which compromises their performance.

 This policy is separate from legally established leave like parental and medical leave.
 Employees should take off the amount of time established by law for those purposes.
 Vacation PTO is separate.